Playin' Around with Love

-"Treat Him Right" is a song written by Billy Sherrill, recorded by American country music artist Barbara Mandrell.
+"Treat Him Right" is a song written by Billy Sherrill, and recorded by American country music artist Barbara Mandrell.
 It was released in April 1970 as the second single from the album Treat Him Right.
 It was of one Mandrell's first single releases in her career and was her first to reach the top 20 on the American country songs chart.

 Background and recording

 Barbara Mandrell signed her first recording contract with Columbia Records in 1969 and had a series of top 40 charting singles early in her career.
 Mandrell's Columbia recordings mixed country music with a soul production.
 Among her early recordings was "Playin' Around with Love".
 The song was composed by Billy Sherrill, who also served as the song's producer.
-It was recorded at the Columbia Recording Studio, located in Nashville, Tennessee.
+It was recorded at the Columbia Recording Studios, located in Nashville, Tennessee.
 The session took place on February 23, 1970.
 On the same recording session, Mandrell also cut "I Almost Lost My Mind".